-According to Aircon Scotland even the most efficient furnace needs a little help and proper maintenance to provide the best results.
+According to Bundy Refrigeration even the most efficient aircon unit needs a little help and proper maintenance to provide the best results.

 Since heating and cooling often make up 45 percent of the energy bill, it’s well worth it to tidy up operations.

 If you’re in the market for a new heating or cooling system, it’s the perfect time to go for high-efficiency.
 Your contractor should be able to point out the best models and help you find the right fit for your home.
 If you’ve already insulated and been busy sealing leaks and drafts in the home, you might even be able to get away with a smaller, cheaper furnace.

 Furnaces have a minimum 78 percent AFUE (Annual Fuel Utilization Efficiency) rating, but some models are over 90 percent efficient.
 Air conditioners go by the SEER standard (Seasonal Energy Efficiency Ratio), and must meet a minimum of SEER 13.

 When ventilation has been reduced through efficiency measures, it can become necessary to install air exchange units.
 Heat-recovery ventilators trade indoor air for out but keep the heat from leaving, too.

 Change furnace and air conditioning filters – Furnaces and air conditioners must work harder to pull air in through clogged filters, wasting energy to do it.
 If you clean or replace filters when it’s recommended, you can lower energy usage by up to 5 percent.
 Once a month is a usual recommendation for replacing filters.

 Clean and vacuum registers, making sure nothing blocks them.

 Help the HVAC system out